jissac/ScratchML/README.md

 ## Datasets
 Datasets used in this repository.
 ### Gender Recognition by Voice
 A collection of recorded voice samples from male and female speakers.
 [Hosted by Kaggle](https://www.kaggle.com/primaryobjects/voicegender)
+### Fashion
+Articles of clothing classified into 10 labels.
+Provided by Zalando Research.
+[Hosted by Kaggle](https://www.kaggle.com/zalando-research/fashionmnist/home)
 ### Cats vs. Dogs
 A subset of data from the Microsoft Research team [hosted by Kaggle](https://www.kaggle.com/c/dogs-vs-cats) with images that contain either cats or dogs.
 ### Iris Dataset